Regional Relief and Recovery Fund (RRRF) — funding requests up to $1,000,000

 - Protect vital intellectual property

-- Must have previously applied for funding from other federal COVID-19 support measures for which they are eligible, such as the Business Development Bank of Canada’s Highly Affected Sectors Credit Availability Program (HASCAP) Guarantee, Co-Lending Program, Working Capital Loan, and Oil and Gas Sector Capital Loan, as well as Export Development Canada’s Business Credit Availability Program, but require additional funding to mitigate liquidity pressures may still apply.
+- Must have previously applied for funding from other federal COVID-19 support measures for which they are eligible, such as the Business Development Bank of Canada’s Highly Affected Sectors Credit Availability Program (HASCAP) Guarantee, Co-Lending Program, Working Capital Loan, or Oil and Gas Sector Capital Loan, or Export Development Canada’s Business Credit Availability Program

 Sole proprietorships and not-for-profits are not eligible for the RRRF.

 When to apply